 Some taxpayers believe that if they don't make enough money they don't have to file a tax return.
 While in some cases this may be true, they are considerably rarer than you might imagine.

-From a straight income perspective, you have to file a tax return for 2019 if your gross income is above $12,200 for single filers, or $24,400 for married taxpayers filing jointly.
+From a straight income perspective, if you are under 65 years old, you have to file a tax return for 2020 if your gross income is above $12,400 for single filers, or $24,800 for married taxpayers filing jointly.

 However, many other factors come into play when it comes to filing.
 For example, Summar points out that "if you earn any self-employment income, you're responsible for filing a return as soon as you earn just $400."
 If you qualify for various taxpayer credits, such as the earned income tax credit, or if you had excess money withheld from your paycheck, you should file a return no matter what your income.
 As Summar notes, "You can't get money back from the IRS if you don't file a return."0